 In order to guarantee that the arc welding machine works efficiently and in safety, it must be maintained regularly.
 Operators should understand the maintenance methods and means of arc welding machine operation.
-This guide should enable customers to carry out simple examination and safeguarding by oneself, try to reduce the fault rate and repair times of the arc welding machine, so as to lengthen service life of the arc welding machine.
+This guide should enable customers to carry out simple examination and safeguarding by oneself, try to reduce the fault rate and repair times of the arc welding machine, so as to lengthen service life of arc welding machines.

 Period Maintenance item Daily examination Check the condition of the machine, mains cables, welding cables and connections.
 Check for any warnings LEDs and machine operation.
+Any repair work required, should always be carried out by a suitably qualified competent person.
 Monthly examination Disconnect from the mains supply and wait for at least 5 minutes before removing the cover.
 Check internal connections and tighten if required.
 Clean the inside of the machine with a soft brush and vacuum cleaner.
 Take care not to remove any cables or cause damage to components.
 Ensure that ventilation grills are clear.
 Carefully replace the covers and test the unit.
 This work should be carried out by a suitably qualified competent person.
 Yearly examination Carry out an annual service to include safety check in accordance with the manufacturers standard (EN 60974-1).
 This work should be carried out by a suitably qualified competent person.

-- ⇒ Ensure the power is disconnected before working on the machine. - ⇒ Always wait 5 minutes after power switch off before opening the case.
+- \Rightarrow Ensure the power is disconnected before working on the machine. - \Rightarrow Always wait 5 minutes after power switch off before opening the case.